bbglab/oncodrive3d/README.md

 ```

 Check the output in the `test/output/` directory to ensure the analysis completes successfully.

-The provided input files also serve as examples to demonstrate the expected structure and format of the input files.
-Users can refer to these files when preparing their own input data for analysis.

 ## Parallel Processing on Multiple Cohorts